vcuse/elefante/Test Code/Python/README.md

     - `while not vcupycobot.angles_in_position(mc, angle):`
     - `if vcupycobot.angles_in_position(cobot, [0, 0, 0, 0, 0, 0]):`

-### send_angle_smoothly(cobot : MyCobot, joint_id : int, start : int, end : int, speed : int)
+### send_angle_smoothly(cobot : MyCobot, joint_id : int, start : int, end : int, speed : int, delay : float)
 - **Description**: Sends a procession of angles to the cobots in succession to the specified joint from the indicated starting angular position to the indicated ending angular position.
 This method produces a more graceful angular movement instead of the quick movements that can be produced by the `pymycobot` modules' `send_angle` function.
     - If the current angle of the specified joint does not match the starting angle, the cobot will move to the starting angle.
 - **Parameters**:
     - `cobot : MyCobot` - An instance of a MyCobot object corresponding to a cobot connected via serial port.
     - `joint_id : int` - The identification number of the joint you intend to move.
 Accepts ID numbers 1 - 6.
     - `start : int` - The expected starting angle of the cobot's joint, the value being between -180 degrees and 180 degrees.
     - `end : int` - The expected ending angle of the cobot's joint, the value being between -180 degrees and 180 degrees.
     - (Optional) `speed : int` - The speed at which the cobot's joint will move to reach each of the consecutive angles.
         Default value of 100.
+    - (Optional) `delay : float` - The delay, in seconds, between movement commands.
+Default value of 0.001 (1 ms).
 - **Returns**:
     - `0` if the joint could reach the end angle successfully
     - `-1` if the joint could not reach the end angle successfully